ricardopt/gatsby-blog/src/pages/01-12-2018-rendering-icons-with-a-twig-macro/index.md

 ![Hiking image](./featured-image.jpg)

 Before we start diving into embedding SVG icons using Twig macros, let's discuss what a Twig macro is.
 If you read Twig's documentation, Macros are defined as follows:
-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The GOP controls every branch of govt.
-I repeat: They control the WH &amp; Congress.
-They&#39;ve lurched from crisis to crisis for months w/o funding disaster recovery, health centers or children&#39;s health care.
-All while Dreamers hang in the balance.
-This is no way to govern.</p>&mdash; Elizabeth Warren (@SenWarren) <a href="https://twitter.com/SenWarren/status/954434607813922816?ref_src=twsrc%5Etfw">January 19, 2018</a></blockquote>

 _Macros are comparable with functions in regular programming languages.
 They are useful to put often used HTML idioms into reusable elements to not repeat yourself._